SELECT

 2

-GROUP BY clause must include all expressions in the SELECT list which are not involving aggregate functions.
+The GROUP BY clause must include all expressions in the SELECT list that do not use aggregate functions.
 It may include expressions which are not part of SELECT list.

 SELECT SUM(agecategory) FROM players GROUP BY nickname

-However, the following will cause an error, since SELECT list has an expression which is not an aggregate function and it is not listed in GROUP BY clause.
+The following will cause an error, since SELECT list has an expression which is not an aggregate function, and it is not listed in GROUP BY clause.

 SELECT nickname, email, SUM(agecategory) FROM players GROUP BY playerid